Prostitution in Italy: Street prostitution

 With migration, street prostitution became more visible, the prostitutes being considered to now be mainly foreigners.
 In turn, this created another force driving public attitudes, which were community groups from urban neighbourhoods where street prostitution was most visible, particularly since the mid-1990s.Leonini L.(ed) Sesso in acquisto.
 Una ricerca sui clienti della prostituzione.
 Edizioni Unicopli, Milano 1999.

-Municipalities have also tried to police sex work themselves since 1994, which included targeting sex work clients by sending notices to their home addresses and confiscating their vehicles, although outright charging clients with aiding and abetting was blocked by a tribunal in Perugia in September 2000.Tribunal of Perugia, 2 September 2000 Continuing police activity became a national focus following the suicide of a client that year.
+Municipalities have also tried to police people in prostitution themselves since 1994, which included targeting prostitution clients by sending notices to their home addresses and confiscating their vehicles, although outright charging clients with aiding and abetting was blocked by a tribunal in Perugia in September 2000.Tribunal of Perugia, 2 September 2000 Continuing police activity became a national focus following the suicide of a client that year.

 Another initiative was to create tolerance zones, such as in Mestre, the mainland of Venice, in 1995.
 A more tolerant approach has emerged from local authorities, based on the principle of "harm reduction" ("riduzione del danno").

 Some municipal authorities have created confusion by erecting signs drawing attention to prostitution occurring in the neighbourhood.